Main Content

 Portfolio Contributors

 A review of key contributors to the portfolio’s quarterly results follows.
-As we’ve written before, a portion of the International SMA remains invested in ETFs, to achieve geographic exposures: 12.02% on average, returning 10.69% on a weighted average basis.
-On a weighted basis, giving effect to average weighting and absolute return, the portfolio’s largest contributor, and largest detractor, were as follows:
+As we’ve written before, a portion of your International SMA remains invested in ETFs to achieve geographic exposures: 14.69% on average, returning 3.23% on a weighted average basis.
+On a weighted basis, giving effect to average weighting and absolute return, the portfolio’s largest contributor and largest detractor were as follows:

 Portfolio Activity